-The Summative Final Evaluation of Student Teaching is used by cooperating teachers and university supervisors for evaluating the teacher candidate at the completion of the assignment.
-These final evaluations are sufficient documentation of the student teaching experience; therefore, letters of recommendation from cooperating teachers and university supervisors are not required or expected.
-These forms become a part of the teacher candidate's placement file.
-They must be typed and signed by the cooperating teacher.
-These evaluation forms are due upon the completion of the student teaching assignment, and should be turned in to the university supervisor.
+The Summative Final Evaluation of Student Teaching is completed in $\underline{tk20}$ by cooperating teachers and university supervisors for evaluating the teacher candidate at the completion of the assignment.
+Letters of recommendation are included in the cooperating teachers and university supervisors' \underline{tk} 20 submission.
+The submission of final evaluations and the letters of recommendations become a part of the teacher candidate's placement documentation.
+The evaluations are due upon the completion of the student teaching assignment, and are submitted in $\underline{tk20}$.

-These materials are available from the University Supervisor, or contact the Office of Clinical Experiences, (320) 308-4783
+These materials are available from the University Supervisor, or contact the Office of Clinical Experiences, (320) 308-4783.